British taxpayer set to lose billions in $3.5 billion RBS sale

 That prompted criticism from opposition politicians, who accused the government of poor timing.
 Subsequent sales were put on hold pending the agreement of the multi-billion dollar settlement with the U.S. Department of Justice.

-Additional reporting by Dasha Afanasieva; Editing by David Goodman and Alexander Smith
+Additional reporting by Dasha Afanasieva and Shalini Nagarajan; Editing by David Goodman and Alexander Smith